furiosa-ai/wheel_repairer/README.md

 }
 ```

+Configuration file structure:

 - `exclude`: List of glob patterns for files to exclude
 - `exclude_regex`: List of regex patterns for files to exclude
 - `so_configs`: Configurations for .so files
   - Keys are wildcard patterns that match .so file names
-  - `rpath`: Specifies the new RPATH(Runtime Search Path) to set for matching .so files
+  - `rpath`: Specifies the new RPATH to set for matching .so files
   - `replace`: A list of [pattern, replacement] pairs for library name replacements
     - If the pattern starts with `r"` and ends with `"`, it's treated as a regular expression
     - Otherwise, it's treated as a glob pattern